alexeysas/sdc-advanced-lane-finding/writeup_template.md

 Additionally, algorithm does not work so well when there are complex shadows on the road, road is not clear and lines are old and not bright.

 Also, algorithm will likely fail then there are "fake" lines on the road and road boarders like the lane lines.
 Second video illustrates these issues well.

+Also, algorithm is pretty slow.
+It can not be used for real time processing.
+So we need to work to improve perfomance by removing non-optimal code or probably consider different image resolution s as well.

 For the future improvement, we can thing about following ways: